watatomo/wttm_qtbot/stories.md

 Stories marked with a `☆` mean that the bot contains quotes from it that are translated by [its owner](https://twitter.com/riamuyumemi).
 Not all of the lines he translated are on the wiki.
 All of the translators with quotes on this bot can be found [here](translators.md).

 Note that some quotes are edited from the original to make more sense out of context, fix grammar, or to patch up mistranslations.
+Also, they are edited to fit the owner's style guide.

 Quote submissions are welcome!
 DM the bot on [Twitter](https://twitter.com/messages/compose?recipient_id=1281322573049954305) to submit one.
 Be sure to include the quote's source (story + chapter) as well.